 Fuel capacity - gallons

-Below we have included 0-60 mph times, 0-100 mph times as well as quarter mile times and top speed where available for the 2013 Mustang model range.
-The base GT was still bang for your buck performance king, while the Boss 302 escalated performance not just in a straight line but in real world driving like no other Mustang before it.
-However, when it comes to performance for 2013 it is hard to ignore the mighty 662 hp Shelby GT500 with its 3.5 seconds sprint from 0-60 mph and its 200+ mph top speed capability.
-Monumental.
-Below we have 0-6mph, top speed and quarter mile times for the 2013 Mustang range where they are available.
+Below we have included 0-60 mph times, 0-100 mph times as well as quarter mile times and top speed where available for the 2014 Mustang model range.
+The base GT was still bang for your buck performance king and with no Boss 302 for 2014 it was only the 662 hp Shelby GT500 that could claim ludicrous performance numbers.
+0-60 mph was a mere 3.5 seconds and it had 200+ mph top speed capability.
+Below we have 0-6mph, top speed and quarter mile times for the 2014 Mustang range where they are available.